1Password Review 2025: Is It Safe + Worth the Price?

 1Password Ease of Use & Setup — Intuitive & Straightforward Password Management

 Once you’ve imported all your passwords, you can organize them into vaults.
-To create a new vault, go to your 1Password homepage in your browser (you can’t create new vaults using the browser extension).
+To create a new vault, go to your 1Password web dashboard (you can’t create new vaults using the browser extension).
 Click on the + New Vault button, choose a name for the vault, pick an icon for it, and add a description.

 1Password Ease of Use & Setup — Intuitive & Straightforward Password Management

-That said, I was really impressed with 1Password’s Linux app — it’s easy to install and it uses the command-line tool to make the app very intuitive.
-The command-line tool allows you to easily access your vaults, manage all of your accounts, and generate and save passwords.
-1Password’s Linux app also lets you access your 1Password account without your master password — you are able to sign in with your Linux user password, your fingerprint, or a security key.
+I was really impressed with 1Password’s Linux app, too — it’s easy to install, and it uses the command-line tool to make the app very intuitive.
+The command-line tool allows you to easily access your vaults, manage your accounts, and generate and save passwords.
+1Password’s Linux app also lets you access your 1Password account without your master password — you can sign in with your Linux user password, fingerprint, or a security key.

-1Password’s ease of use is further improved by its customizable interface.
-You can switch between light and dark color themes — Bitwarden offers 4 different themes — you can also adjust font sizes for better readability (I haven’t seen this in any other password manager).
-I could make the font large enough that even my mom could read it, making 1Password user-friendly for a wide range of users.
+I also like 1Password’s customizable interface.
+You can switch between light and dark themes and adjust font sizes for better readability (I haven’t seen this in any other password manager).
+This makes 1Password user-friendly for a wider range of users.

 1Password Mobile App — Super Fast & Highly Customizable on Android + iOS